stcucufa/epistrophy/doc/manual.md

 newly created child fiber, while the parent fiber gets returned.
 The optional delegate object is similar to the join delegate object, and may also have the following method:
-    * `repeatShouldEnd(i, fiber, scheduler)`: before spawning a new instance of the child fiber, this gets called with the current number of iterations (starting at 0 before the first iteration begins), the fiber instance, and the scheduler (with the delegate itself as `this`).
+    * `repeatShouldEnd(i, fiber)`: before spawning a new instance of the child fiber, this gets called with the current number of iterations (starting at 0 before the first iteration begins) and the fiber instance (with the delegate itself as `this`).
 If this method returns true, then no new instance is spawned and the repeat immediately ends.

 The following example will output “Tick...” to the console every second for three seconds: